TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    .. method:: TextFile.readline()

-      Read and return a single logical line from the current file (or from an internal buffer if lines have previously been "unread" with :meth:`unreadline`).
+      Read and return a single logical line kutoka the current file (or kutoka an internal buffer if lines have previously been "unread" with :meth:`unreadline`).
 If the *join_lines* option  is true, this may involve reading multiple physical lines concatenated into a single string.
 Updates the current line number,  so calling